lue-bird/elm-keysset/README.md

             (String.Order.earlier (Char.Order.alphabetically Order.tie))
 ```

-With a key and an aspect to check for matches, you can find the matching element:
+With a key and an aspect to check for matches, you can find the matching element
+in `log n` time:

 ```elm
 |> KeysSet.element ( keys, .flag ) "🇦🇶"